-The Socialist Alliance is a federally registered political party, with state registration in New South Wales, Victoria, Tasmania and Western Australia and regularly participates in elections.
-We have two local councillors — Sam Wainwright in Fremantle, Western Australia and Sue Bolton in Moreland, Melbourne, Victoria.
+Socialist Alliance is a federally registered political party, with state registration in New South Wales, Victoria, Tasmania and Western Australia and regularly participates in elections.
+We have three local councillors — Sam Wainwright in Boorloo/Fremantle (Western Australia), Rob Pyne in Cairns (Queensland) and Sue Bolton in Moreland (Melbourne, Victoria).

 Socialist Alliance representatives who are elected to political office will take no more than the wage of an average worker, and use their positions to initiate and support community campaigns, give a voice to the struggles of workers and the social movements, fight reactionary policies and promote the mass campaigns that can defeat the attacks on jobs and living standards.